 Once you are set up and ready to start shooting, the first thing you do is take a picture of the gray card.
 You should see nothing but the card in the photo.
 If your gray card does not have a target on it, your camera will not be able to focus on it.

 Switch to manual focus and take the shot.
 It’s okay if it is out of focus – that doesn’t matter.

-Navigate through your white balance menu, until you find “Custom White Balance” You will then be told to choose an image, you select the image of the gray card, and you will then be asked “Use WB data from this image for custom WB” – select OK.
+Navigate through your white balance menu, until you find “Custom White Balance”.
+You will then need to choose an image.
+Select the image of the gray card, and select “Use WB data from this image for custom WB”.

 I use a canon Eos camera, if yours is a different make, your menu function might be slightly different.

-One thing to bear in mind is if you are shooting in a studio and change the lighting setup or move the subject, you will need to redo your white balance as things have changed.
+One thing to bear in mind is if you are shooting in a studio and change the lighting setup or move the subject.
+You will need to redo your white balance as the lighting has changed.

 I do not recommend using a custom white balance if you are moving around a lot, or if you are outside.
 When outside, light is constantly changing, even though you might not notice it.

-If you do want to set your white balance with a gray card outside, you will have to do this regularly to make sure it is always correctly set up.
+If you do want to set your white balance with a gray card outside.
+You will have to do this often to make sure it is always correctly set up.

 I hope this short tutorial has been useful, I will regularly be posting more “How To” articles in my blog